Huayangcai/waveguide-kinetics-framework-for-electrochemical-polarization/README.md

 If you use this code in academic work, please cite the associated paper (add your final bibliographic entry here):

-（1）H. Cai, B. Chen, A universal waveguide mass-energy relation for lossy one-dimensional waves in nature. arXiv, doi xxxxxx.
+（1）H. Cai, B. Chen, A universal waveguide mass-energy relation for lossy one-dimensional waves in nature. arXiv, https://doi.org/10.48550/arXiv.2602.04171 (2026).
-（2）B. Chen, H. Cai, A waveguide kinetics framework for electrochemical polarization. arXiv, doi xxxxxx.
+（2）B. Chen, H. Cai, A waveguide kinetics framework for electrochemical polarization. arXiv, http://arxiv.org/abs/2602.05455 (2026).
 ## License

 Attribution-ShareAlike 3.0 Unported